JorgeNava/nl-mongodb-query-builder/README.md

 - Which war games are the most played?
 ```

+docker-compose exec app node query.js "How many games are registered?"
+docker-compose exec app node query.js "What are the most popular festive games in the collections?"
+docker-compose exec app node query.js "What are the 5 most common games (title and quantity) in the collections?"

 ## Function calls

 It is also possible to utilize the OpenAI API's function calls feature for your queries.
 Execute the following command: